 But it’s not like you can become a stoic in a day or a Zen master with a week’s worth of sitting.
 Religions with afterlives can offer speedier relief, but generally, non-believers don’t opt for them until they hit the bottom of the abyss.

-If you’re lucky enough to be reading this unsolicited advice in relative happiness, I suggest you get into the habit of reading great literature (if you don’t already) as means to acquiring stoicism, because, essentially, what you’re going to discover in Thebes and Elsinore and Yoknapatawpha is that suffering is universal.
+When I was a child, I was a crybaby.
+I’d cry when I lost my crayons at school, when my favorite team lost, when I thought about something sad that happened to my mother as a child.
+However, over the course of my life, through reading literary fiction, I developed a sort of stoicism.
+What I discovered in Thebes and Elsinore and Yoknapatawpha is that suffering is universal.
 To quote Rick from Casablanca, “It doesn’t take much to see that the problems of three little people don’t amount to a hill of beans in this crazy world.”
 In other words, suffering doesn’t make you special; it makes you human.

 And, yes, in moderation, alcohol and drugs can help as well, help you relax after a hard day or get your serotonin levels back to normal so you don’t wake up at 3 a.m. and feel the fell of dark, not day.